nf-core/viralrecon/docs/usage.md

 ### `--skip_assembly`

 Specify this parameter to skip all of the de novo assembly steps in the pipeline.

-## Variant calling

-### `--save_pileup`

-Save Pileup files in the results directory.
-These tend to be quite large so are not saved by default (Default: false).

-### `--skip_variants`

-Specify this parameter to skip all of the variant calling and mapping steps in the pipeline.

 ## Skipping QC steps